Which city is cheaper, Reykjavik or Copenhagen?

 The winter attracts plenty of travelers to both Copenhagen and Reykjavik.
 The museums, the shopping scene, and the cuisine are the main draw to Copenhagen this time of year.
 Furthermore, many travelers come to Reykjavik for the shopping scene and the cuisine.

 Be prepared for some very cold days in Reykjavik.
 It's quite cold in Copenhagen in the winter.
 In the winter, Copenhagen is much warmer than Reykjavik.
-Typically, the winter temperatures in Copenhagen in January are around 1°C (33°F), and Reykjavik is about -0°C (32°F).
+Typically, the winter temperatures in Copenhagen in January average around 1°C (33°F), and Reykjavik averages at about -0°C (32°F).

 In January, Copenhagen usually receives less rain than Reykjavik.
 Copenhagen gets 51 mm (2 in) of rain, while Reykjavik receives 76 mm (3 in) of rain each month for the winter.